Emmanuel-Ngari/cybersecurity-homelab/README.md

 🛠️ Tools & Technologies

-Tools will be added as they are learned and used in the lab.
+Tools will be added as they are learned and used in the laboratory.

+Category| Tools / Technologies
-- VirtualBox
+Virtualization| VirtualBox
-- Kali Linux
-- Ubuntu Server
-- Windows 11
-- Git & GitHub
-- Nmap
+Operating Systems| Kali Linux, Ubuntu Server, Windows 11 Enterprise Version Control| Git, GitHub
-- Wireshark
+Network Security| Nmap, Wireshark
-- PowerShell
-- Linux CLI
-- Windows Security Tools
+Windows Security| PowerShell, Windows Security Tools Linux Security| Linux CLI, SSH, Firewall Tools

 ---

-## Troubleshooting & Lessons Learned
+🔧 Troubleshooting & Lessons Learned

 Cybersecurity is not only about successful attacks or configurations.